-There are detailed and differing conditions for each of these potential reliefs, which companies should seriously consider in order to not miss out on possibly significant tax reliefs.
+There are detailed and differing conditions for each of these potential reliefs.
+Companies should seriously consider these in order to not miss out on possibly significant tax reliefs.

-For further advice on any of the topics in this guide, get in touch with one of our team via email@example.com or by calling us on 01273 043678.
+For further advice on any of the topics covered, get in touch with one of our team.

-The purpose of this guide is to provide technical and generic guidance and should not be interpreted as a personal recommendation or advice.
+The purpose of this article is to provide technical and generic guidance and should not be interpreted as a personal recommendation or advice.